zhxie/ikago/README.md

 ### Common options

-`-list-devices`: (Optional, exclusively) List all valid pcap devices in current computer.
+`-list-devices`: (Optional, exclusively) List all valid devices in current computer.

 `-c`: (Optional, exclusively) Configuration file.
 An example of configuration file is [here](/configs/config.json).

-`-listen-devices devices`: (Optional) pcap devices for listening, use comma to separate multiple devices.
-If this value is not set, all valid pcap devices excluding loopback devices will be used.
+`-listen-devices devices`: (Optional) Devices for listening, use comma to separate multiple devices.
+If this value is not set, all valid devices excluding loopback devices will be used.
 For example, `-listen-devices eth0,wifi0,lo`.

-`-upstream-device device`: (Optional) pcap device for routing upstream to.
-If this value is not set, the first valid pcap device with the same domain of gateway will be used.
+`-upstream-device device`: (Optional) Device for routing upstream to.
+If this value is not set, the first valid device with the same domain of gateway will be used.

 `-gateway address`: (Optional) Gateway address.
 If this value is not set, the first gateway address in the routing table will be used.

 `-method method`: (Optional) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm`, `aes-256-gcm`, `chacha20-poly1305` or `xchacha20-poly1305`.
 Default as `plain`.

-`-password password`: (Optional) Password of the encryption, must be set only when method is not `plain`.
+`-password password`: (Optional) Password of encryption, must be set only when method is not `plain`.

 `-v`: (Optional) Print verbose messages.